KEY TAKEAWAYS

 Does my critical illness policy cover my child?

-Generally, a parent’s critical illness insurance policy will only cover their diagnosis, not the diagnosis of a loved one.
-However, it is possible to add a rider to your critical illness policy to include your child, as well as those additional childhood illnesses.
+Typically, a parent’s critical illness insurance policy only covers their own diagnosis, not that of a child or other loved ones.
+However, it is possible to add a rider to your policy to extend coverage to your child, including childhood-specific illnesses.

 Which are the best insurance companies offering children’s critical illness?